 / (605) 668-1501

-Coach Baker begins his first year as MMC Head Men's Basketball Coach.
-He had spent the last two years as an assistant to long time coach Jim Thorson.
+Coach Baker enters his second season at the helm of the Men's Basketball program.
+This will be Baker's fourth season with the Lancers and second as head coach.
 Baker started his playing career at Otero Junior College in La Junta, CO.
-He was a member of the OJC men's basketball team for two seasons where he was fortunate enough to play for respected coaches Tim Moser and Houston Reed.
+He was a member of the OJC men's basketball team for two seasons where he was fortunate enought to play for respected coaches Tim Moser and Houston Reed.
 Coach Baker transferred to Johnson & Wales University in Denver, CO where he played from 2007-2010 for Coach Jeff Culver.
 While at JWU, Baker was part of two NAIA National Tournament teams that won back-to-back A.I.I.
 Conference Championships.
 Baker was a two time all-conference performer, 2010 A.I.I. player of the year and a 2010 NAIA All-American.
+Coach Baker resides in Yankton, SD.

 / (605) 668-1543